 “Bundle am inside.”
 The dark skinned one barked.

 I let her out a scream as the stout soldier pushed me into the car.
 Kicking and aiming for all parts of him, I fought.
-I had heard stories of what military men in the Niger Delta did to girls and women.
-Stories of the brutal torture of men.
+I had heard stories of what military men in the Niger Delta did to girls and woman.
+Stories of brutal torture of men.

 “Please let me go.”
-I knew if they closed the car door, the torture inflicted on me would be worse than the physical type inflicted on the men.
+I knew if they closed the car door on me, the torture inflicted on me wouldn’t be the physical type inflicted on the men.